CSCI305/CSCI305.github.io/lectures/l05_ruby1.md

 ```

 #### Modification
 Modify Exercise 2 such that if given a string with multiple words that forms a single palindrome when spaces are removed, you can detect that as well.
-Echo out the space reduced form of the line, its revers, and whether or not it is a palindrome.
+Echo out the space reduced form of the line, its reverse, and whether or not it is a palindrome.

 ```
 isaac@sparqline001 $ ruby palindrome2.rb